Today in History: 7 historical events on April 14 - NewsBreak

 1775 – First American abolition society founded in Philadelphia

 The Society for the Relief of Free Negroes Unlawfully Held in Bondage is the first American society dedicated to the cause of abolition .
-The society changes its name to the Pennsylvania Society for Promoting the Abolition of Slavery and the Relief of Free Negroes Unlawfully Held in Bondage in 1784.Death investigation underway at Wilson Apartments
+The society changes its name to the Pennsylvania Society for Promoting the Abolition of Slavery and the Relief of Free Negroes Unlawfully Held in Bondage in 1784.Garth Brooks greets Texans ahead of ticket sales for AT&T Stadium event

 1865 – Lincoln Shot Dead at Ford’s Theatre